mcdwayne/git-marge/README.md

-git-marge: Marge just thinks marges are neat
+git-marge: Marge just thinks merges are neat
 =======

 `git-marge` allows you to recover when you've accidentally mistyped `git merge`,